sjtalkar/milestone2_waterwells_deepnote/doc/etl/squaring_townships.md

 After squaring all the Township-Ranges we get the below reults:
 * the within-township borders which can be seen in the original data above have disappeared
 * the holes which can be seen in the original data above have disappeared
-* the townships on the outer region have been simplified
+* the Township-Ranges on the outer region have been simplified
 * a negative side effect of squaring the township shapes to their outermost square boundaries is that some township shapes slightly overlap.
-This means that some map data will be duplicated in two townships.
+This means that some map data will be duplicated in two Township-Ranges.
 But this overlapping appears to be very limited and has thus been ignored
 * there is still one empty area in the map.
 This land surface represents 0.076% of the surface of the San Joaquin Valley as computed by the above process.
 We have considered this negligible and decided to ignore it.